-The Travel Document is renewed every two years, and it is something that serves quite as VIP in the Ben Gurion airport.
-For instance, if you carry this document like me, you don’t have to wait in the line, you are escorted directly to the last destination before the duty-free.
+The Travel Document is renewed every two years, and it is something that serves quite as a VIP in the Ben Gurion airport.
+For instance, if you carry this document like me, you don’t have to wait in line; you are escorted directly to the last destination before duty-free.
 Of course, the service includes complete body massage (some people call it body search).
 I often call it striptease.

 Anyway, my visit to the ministry of interior.

 My daughter and ex-husband were there before, taking a number in advance.
-My daughter called me as I entered to warn me to be relaxed and ignore anything that happens when I open because they already asked an exception (begging the security guards and the employees inside to let me in).
+My daughter called me as I entered to warn me to be relaxed and ignore anything that happened when I opened because they had already asked for an exception (begging the security guards and the employees inside to let me in).
 Entering this place is exactly like entering prison.
-Not that I have ever been to jail, but it is like entering Qalandia checkpoint ( checkpoints, prisons .. kind of interesting entrances ).
-I cannot bring this closer to people’s imagination, but it is coming through metal gates and going through machine checks and all those details.
+I have never been to jail, but it is like entering Qalandia checkpoints ( checkpoints, prisons, kind of interesting entrances ).
+I cannot bring this closer to people’s imagination, but it is coming through metal gates, machine checks, and all those details.
 The security “thing” over there.
 He could be either one of two things, a former ward in a dog shelter or a real prison.
 It was just a few moments of interacting with him, and it felt like poison injected into my veins.
-I started walking with my youngest daughter (who is also applying for a travel document) humming the Palestinian National Anthem and some of the revolutionary Palestinian songs I have seen a lot since the aggression on Gaza.
+I started walking with my youngest daughter (who is also applying for a travel document), humming the Palestinian National Anthem and some of the revolutionary Palestinian songs I have seen a lot since the aggression on Gaza.
 It was helpful.

 Luckily the first face I saw later was my ex-husband, so I had an excellent opportunity to master my fury in the right place.

-I wouldn’t describe the next hour as horrible; we were laughing sometimes actually.
+I wouldn’t describe the next hour as horrible; we were sometimes laughing, actually.
 However, that intensity.
 That systemized approach to ethnically wipe us.
 I never thought how close it is.
 I know it was coming theoretically speaking.
-Watching the Israeli policy for years both from my experience, work and studies, I know how the system works it plans towards what Ilan Pappe called systematic ethnic cleansing.
+Watching the Israeli policy for years, from my experience, work, and studies, I know how the system works.
+It plans towards what Ilan Pappe called systematic ethnic cleansing.
 But living it is another thing.

-First of all, there is this magnetic ID that in a year will be an obligation that says that we are residents for ten years.
-Our first residency was permanent residency.
+First of all, there is this magnetic ID that will be an obligation that says that we are residents for ten years in a year.
+Our first residency was permanent.
 Of course, this ID is smart and with a GPS.

-When my eldest daughter’s turn arrived, the “beautiful” woman scribbled through her Travel document and asked her why she has often been outside the country.
-She explained she was studying, and the woman started what turned into an interrogation, which ended up in giving my daughter many knocks on her foot not to talk much.
-The word residency in another country even if it is a student residence could have many different explanations to a “nice” “Arabic” “Hebrew”-speaking employee who was struggling to make a difference between a visa stamp and a residency.
-After making some phone calls, asking for what looked like emergency consultations, she declared that my daughter’s ID cannot be renewed until she finishes her studies and comes back to the country and prove that she was studying.
+When my eldest daughter’s turn arrived, the “beautiful” woman scribbled through her Travel document and asked why she had often been outside the country.
+She explained she was studying, and the woman started what turned into an interrogation, which gave my daughter many knocks on her foot not to talk much.
+The word residency in another country, even if it is a student residence, could have many different explanations to a “nice” “Arabic,” “Hebrew” -a speaking employee who was struggling to make a difference between a visa stamp and a residency.
+After making some phone calls, asking for what looked like emergency consultations, she declared that my daughter’s ID could not be renewed until she finished her studies and came back to the country and proved that she was studying.

-My son needed a paper that says that he doesn’t have an Israeli passport to issue his Jordanian temporarily passport.
-(Some new procedure the Jordanian side is asking for with the documents) If you are wondering why we need a Jordanian Passport, well it has some benefits.
-First, when you use it abroad, checking in makes us look more of normal.
-It says it is a PASSPORT, except for those who understand the difference, they would know the serial number that starts with a T. But this is not the worse situation seriously, it is only problematic when applying to Schengen countries when you realize that you can travel to country 1,2,3,4,5 but not 6,7,8,9,10…but one shouldn’t complain much about such small details.
+My son needed a paper saying that he doesn’t have an Israeli passport to issue his temporary Jordanian passport.
+(Some new procedure the Jordanian side is asking for with the documents) If you are wondering why we need a Jordanian Passport, well, it has some benefits.
+First, when you use it abroad, checking in makes us look more normal.
+It says it is a PASSPORT, except for those who understand the difference; they know the serial number that starts with a T. But this is not the worse situation seriously, it is only problematic when applying to Schengen countries when you realize that you can travel to countries 1,2,3,4,5 but not 6,7,8,9,10…but one shouldn’t complain much about such small details.
 Of course, we can travel to Arab countries such as Dubai with this passport.
-And the best benefit is, that we don’t need a visa to Turkey.
+And the best benefit is that we don’t need a visa to Turkey.
 This is one real reason why I like to travel to Turkey or via Turkey.
-I just feel that I can show the passport with pride.
+I feel that I can show the passport with pride.

 Going back to the paper we needed for my son.
 Well, well, well, was the situation.
 First, they cannot give such a paper.
-However, if they give a paper that says that he is a resident of Jerusalem and he doesn’t carry an Israeli passport this means that he can never be entitled to an Israeli passport for the rest of his life.
+However, if they give a paper that says that he is a resident of Jerusalem and doesn’t carry an Israeli passport, he can never be entitled to an Israeli passport for the rest of his life.

-At that instant, I had a glimpse of an image; one day Israel will force the Israeli passports on us, and my daughter and son will be struggling not belonging somewhere.
-My son, holding this temporary passport of a country that is not his, that will force him to become a refugee in Jordan.
-My daughter denied her rights in living in Jerusalem because she decided let’s say to stay abroad for some time.
+At that instant, I had a glimpse of an image; one day, Israel will force the Israeli passports on us, and my daughter and son will be struggling not belonging somewhere.
+My son, holding this temporary passport of a country that is not his, will force him to become a refugee in Jordan.
+My daughter denied her rights to live in Jerusalem because she decided, let’s say to stay abroad for some time.

-This whole matrix of control, as Jeff Halper calls it, suddenly felt surrounding me like a web.
+As Jeff Halper calls it, this whole matrix of control suddenly felt surrounding me like a web.
 How this system systematically ethnically cleanses us.

-How we just enter this place, which is one among many, the national security, Arnona, and the municipality are just a few to mention.
-Each and every possible mean of getting rid of the people of Jerusalem is just systematically organized and time is not even their limit.
+We enter this place, which is one among many; the national security, Arnona, and the municipality are just a few to mention.
+Every possible means of getting rid of the people of Jerusalem is just systematically organized, and time is not even their limit.

-Like a beast waiting for its victim to take the bait.
-It could wait and hold o n, resting assuredly that time is on its sid.
+Like a beast waiting for its victim to take the bait, it could wait and hold on, resting assuredly that time is on its side.

-I went home after a couple of hours, understanding another occasion, while my heart is bleeding with tears on Gaza, amid the news of the savage murder of the four children on the beach in Gaza … That with all the brutality of murder and bombarding, there is this cruelty of hatred that they intentionally inject into us .. that is full of resentfulness and rage accompanied by a continuous feeling of being dehumanized …
+I went home after a couple of hours, understanding another occasion, while my heart was bleeding with tears on Gaza, amid the news of the savage murder of the four children on the beach in Gaza … With all the brutality of murder and bombarding, there is this cruelty of hatred that they intentionally inject into us .. that is full of resentfulness and rage accompanied by a continuous feeling of being dehumanized …

 I wonder how this could ever be mended …